 Albanian Alps Tour – Hiking tour from Theth to Valbona

 In the summer, I am a tour leader for Albanian Alps tours.
 The Albanian Alps are a mountain range in the North of Albania.
 The area is a popular travel destination for hikers.
-Especially the hiking route accross the Valbona Pass and to the Blue Eye of Theth.
-Are you curious about an Albanian Alps Tour, then you will enjoy this blogpost.
+Especially the hiking route across the Valbona Pass and to the Blue Eye of Theth.
+Are you curious about an Albanian Alps Tour, then you will enjoy this blog post.

 Highlights of the Albanian Alps Tour

 - Visit the Blue Eye of Theth and the waterfall of Theth